shekhargulati/52-technologies-in-2016/02-sbt/README.md

 `configuration` is not required for all dependencies.
 For `scalatest` dependency we have used `test` configuration.

 `libraryDependencies` is a SettingKey that stores all declared managed dependencies.
 This key is populated only once when a project is loaded and then it is reused.
-Whenever you add a dependency in `build.sbt` file then you have to call the reload task to update dependencies.
+Whenever you add a dependency in `build.sbt` file then you have to call the reload task to update dependencies:

 ```
 > reload